What will Bauer do with the Irish radio stations it picks up from Denis O’Brien?

 The Irish radio market certainly seems to be at quite a different point in the growth curve than it was in 1989, when what was then Classic Hits 98FM went on air the morning after the Berlin Wall fell and, according to O’Brien, “started making money after three months”.

-But if Spotify is such a radio-killer – and radio industry groups chasing advertising revenues fervently object to that idea – then why did Bauer pay what is understood to be more than €100 million for Communicorp?
+But if Spotify is such a radio-killer – and radio industry groups chasing advertising revenues fervently reject that idea – why did Bauer pay what is understood to be more than €100 million for Communicorp?
 What’s in it for them?

+It has 55 million listeners and sees an opportunity to add on another 1.75 million.

-It must reckon that its new stations’ share of the Republic’s radio advertising market – estimated by media agency Core to be about €104 million – can outweigh the costs of running the business, producing the sort of profit that makes the deal worthwhile.
+It must reckon that its new stations’ share of the Republic’s radio advertising market – estimated by media agency Core to be about €104 million – can outweigh the costs of running the business, producing the sort of profit to make the deal worthwhile.
 Costs, on this basis, seem unlikely to go up.

 ‘Music passions’

-For Bauer Media Audio president Paul Keenan, these services are about helping listeners “further explore their music passions” and an experiment in which Bauer will “explore how significant of a revenue stream this can be”.
+For Bauer Media Audio president Paul Keenan, these services are about helping listeners “further explore their music passions” and an experiment in which the group will “explore how significant of a revenue stream this can be”.

 But if attempts to build subscription revenue make sense at all, they will do so for clear musical niches with ageing fan bases, not stations with more general contemporary playlists.